chartjs/Chart.js/docs/charts/bar.md

 ## Data Structure

-All of the supported [data structures](../general/data-structures.md) can be used with bar charts.
+All the supported [data structures](../general/data-structures.md) can be used with bar charts.

 ## Stacked Bar Chart